 These have been refined for Northern Ireland from existing national and international conservation lists.
-From the PMF lists we have identified the features which are being put forward with the selection of MCZs; these are referred to as proposed MCZ (pMCZ) features.
+Features which are being put forward for the selection of MCZs are referred to as proposed MCZ (pMCZ) features.
 Once the MCZ(s) are formally designated these will be known as MCZ features.

 For detailed information on the selection of PMFs and the pMCZ features lists refer to the following report in our publication scheme:

-- Collation of robust scientific information on habitats, species and geological/geomorphological features (including locations and distributions) to identify potential Areas of Search (AoS) and potential boundaries.
+- Collation of robust scientific information on PMFs to identify Areas of Search (AoS) and potential boundaries.

-For detailed information on the MCZ process, please refer to the following documents:
+For detailed information on the MCZ process, please refer to the following links:

 - Guidance on the Selection and Designation of Marine Conservation Zones (MCZs) in the Northern Ireland Inshore Region